SupeRuier/awesome-active-learning/README.md

 - A Survey of Deep Active Learning [[2020]](https://arxiv.org/pdf/2009.00236.pdf)
 - ALdataset: a benchmark for pool-based active learning [[2020]](https://arxiv.org/pdf/2010.08161.pdf)
 - Active Learning: Problem Settings and Recent Developments [[2020]](https://arxiv.org/pdf/2012.04225.pdf)
-- [From Model-driven to Data-driven: A Survey on Active Deep Learning [2021]](https://arxiv.org/pdf/2101.09933.pdf)
+- From Model-driven to Data-driven: A Survey on Active Deep Learning [[2021]](https://arxiv.org/pdf/2101.09933.pdf)
-- [Understanding the Relationship between Interactions and Outcomes in Human-in-the-Loop Machine Learning [2021]](http://harp.ri.cmu.edu/assets/pubs/hil_ml_survey_ijcai_2021.pdf): HIL, a wider framework.
+- [Understanding the Relationship between Interactions and Outcomes in Human-in-the-Loop Machine Learning [[2021]](http://harp.ri.cmu.edu/assets/pubs/hil_ml_survey_ijcai_2021.pdf): HIL, a wider framework.
-- [A Comparative Survey: Benchmarking for Pool-based Active Learning [2021, IJCAI]](https://www.ijcai.org/proceedings/2021/0634.pdf)
+- A Comparative Survey: Benchmarking for Pool-based Active Learning [[2021, IJCAI]](https://www.ijcai.org/proceedings/2021/0634.pdf)
-- [A Survey on Cost Types, Interaction Schemes, and Annotator Performance Models in Selection Algorithms for Active Learning in Classification [2021]](https://arxiv.org/pdf/2109.11301.pdf)
+- A Survey on Cost Types, Interaction Schemes, and Annotator Performance Models in Selection Algorithms for Active Learning in Classification [[2021]](https://arxiv.org/pdf/2109.11301.pdf)

-# Problem-oriented approach (Problem settings)
+# What is Active Learning?

+# Problem settings

 Firstly, we summarized the previous works in a problem-oriented order.
 We note that, in this section we try to identify the exact problem settings and list the methods (or works) for the corresponding settings.